barumau/pandunia/english/pandunia-english.md

 Ostria - Austria
 ####P - P
 pa - by (at, in, on)
-pa - father (dad, papa)
-pa de ma - paternal grandmother
-pa de pa - paternal grandfather
+pa in - inside
 pa ke - where
+pa late - be beside (accompany)
 pa lin - online
 pa medi - among (amid, between)
 pa niche - under